BigD81/rock-paper-scissors/doc.md

-GET random choice of Rock-Papper-Scissors for computer
+GET random choice of Rock-Paper-Scissors for computer

-PROMPT player for Rock-Papper-Scissors choice
+PROMPT player for Rock-Paper-Scissors choice

 START set scores to 0 for player and computer and round counter to 0